Progesterone is known as the “pregnancy hormone.” Without enough progesterone, a woman’s body can’t continue to grow a fertilized egg.

 There isn’t specific research on Prometrium and miscarriage, but there’s research on the benefits of vaginal progesterone.

-A study published in Ultrasound in Obstetrics & Gynecology found that pregnant women in their second trimester with a short cervix who used vaginal progesterone gel were less likely to experience preterm birth.
+A study published in found that pregnant women in their second trimester with a short cervix who used vaginal progesterone gel were less likely to experience preterm birth.
 They also had fewer neonatal complications than women who didn’t.

 The study followed 458 women with a short cervix who were at greater risk for miscarriage.
 The women who applied a progesterone gel experienced a 45 percent reduced rate of preterm birth before 33 weeks.